-Details of Board members, their experience, expertise and qualifications are set out at the commencement of the Directors' Report section of the 30 June 2020 Annual Financial Report.
+Details of Board members, their experience, expertise and qualifications are set out at the commencement of the Directors' Report section of the 30 June 2021 Annual Financial Report.

-Recommendation 2.3: A company should disclose:
+Recommendation 2.3: A listed entity should disclose:

-- the names of the directors considered by the Board to be independent directors; - if a director has an interest, position, association or relationship described and the Board is of the opinion that it does not compromise the independence of the director, an explanation of why the Board is of that opinion; and - the length of service of each director.
+- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, affiliation or relationship of the type described in the 4th Edition of the Corporate Governance Principles and Recommendations, but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, affiliation or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.

 In determining the independence of Directors, the Board has regard to the independence criteria as set out in the ASX Principles.
 The Board periodically assesses the independence of each Director.
-The Board has determined that Michele Muscillo, Alastair Morrison and Colin Moorhead are the only independent Directors.
-Colin Moorhead was appointed a Non-executive Director on 27 July 2020.
+The Board has determined that Mr Michele Muscillo, Mr Alastair Morrison and Mr Colin Moorhead are independent Directors.

 Marcus Derwin was a Non-executive Director during the reporting period and up until the date of his resignation on 27 July 2020.
-Marcus but did not fall within the ASX definition of "independent" as he was a nominee Director of Standard Chartered Bank (SCB), which had a material business relationship with Aeris.
-In terms of the restructuring deed, Aeris entered into with SCB and Special Portfolio V Limited (PAG SPV) on 31 December 2015, SCB and PAG SPV each had a separate entitlement to appoint one director to the Aeris Board, whilst certain conditions prevail.
-SCB's right to appoint a director to the Aeris Board was extinguished in April 2020 as a result of SCB selling the majority of the Convertible Redeemable Preference Shares it held to a third party.
+Mr Derwin did not fall within the ASX definition of "independent" as he was a nominee Director of Standard Chartered Bank (SCB), which had a material business relationship with Aeris.
+In terms of the restructuring deed.
+Aeris entered into with SCB and Special Portfolio V Limited (PAG SPV) on 31 December 2015, SCB and PAG SPV each had a separate entitlement to appoint one Director to the Aeris Board, whilst certain conditions prevailed.
+SCB's right to appoint a Director to the Aeris Board was extinguished in April 2020 as a result of SCB selling the majority of the Convertible Redeemable Preference Shares it held to a third party.

-In respect of Michele Muscillo, a partner with HopgoodGanim Lawyers (HG) who act as lawyers for the Company, the Board considers that despite the business relationship between Aeris and HG, Michele is independent as Michele's annual billings to the Company do not represent more than 1% of the Company's annual revenue or more than 5% of HG's total annual billings.
+In respect of Mr Michele Muscillo, a partner with HopgoodGanim Lawyers (HG) who act as lawyers for the Company, the Board considers that despite the business relationship between Aeris Resources and HG, Mr Muscillo is independent as his annual billings to the Company do not represent more than 1% of the Company's annual revenue or more than 5% of HG's total annual billings.

-The term in office of each Board member is set-out at the commencement of the Directors' Report section of the 30 June 2020 Annual Financial Report.
+The term in office of each Board member is set out at the commencement of the Directors' Report section of the 30 June 2021 Annual Financial Report.

-Recommendation 2.4: A majority of the Board should be independent directors.
+Recommendation 2.4: A majority of the board of a listed entity should be independent directors.

-The current structure of the Board complies with ASX Recommendation 2.4 as the majority of the Directors are independent however, during the reporting period, the Board did not have a majority of independent directors.
-During the reporting period, the Board comprised of four Directors and only two Directors were determined by the Board to be independent.
-Following the appointment of Mr Colin Moorhead as a Non-executive Director on 27 July 2020, the Board currently comprises a majority of independent directors.
+The current structure of the Board complies with ASX Recommendation 2.4 as the majority of the Directors are independent however, during the period 1 July 2020 to 27 July 2020, the Board did not have a majority of independent directors.

-Recommendation 2.5: The chair should be an independent director and in particular should not be the same person as the CEO of the company.
+Recommendation 2.5: The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the chief executive officer of the company.

-Andre Labuschagne was appointed to the role of Managing Director on 20 December 2012 and subsequently as Executive Chairman on 19 April 2013.
-The Board considered that the combined role is in the interests of shareholders in order to utilise the proven leadership qualities and significant experience of Mr Labuschagne through a challenging period for the Company and to ensure the on-going commercial success of the Company.
+Mr Andre Labuschagne was appointed to the role of Managing Director on 20 December 2012 and subsequently as Executive Chairman on 19 April 2013.
+The Board considered that the combined role is in the interests of shareholders in order to utilise the proven leadership qualities and significant experience of Mr Labuschagne through a challenging period for the Company and to ensure the ongoing commercial success of the Company.
 Furthermore, Mr Labuschagne has been with the Company since 2012 and has therefore provided stability and continuity through his detailed understanding of the Company's operations and the markets in which it operates.